Pastoral Symphony (Vaughan Williams): II. Lento moderato

+The time signature shifts between 3/4 and 4/4 (with a few bars in 2/4).

 Just as in the first movement, the ideas flow gently from one to the next, ultimately leading to the trumpet cadenza.
 Here, the instrument is in effect a natural trumpet (a trumpet without valves) in E, since the player is instructed not to use the valves.
 As a result, the seventh harmonic is played instead of the ordinary minor seventh, and so it sounds slightly out-of-tune with its nearest equivalent in 12-tone equal temperament.

 The entire cadenza is played over a pedal note in the strings.
 The cadenza material later reappears on the natural horn in F, gently accompanied by a returning theme now played on the cor anglais.
 The movement ends with a quiet chord in the violins' high register.